SOCIAL SECURITY DISABILITY BENEFITS – SSI

 Our Lancaster PA Disability Law Firm Helps you Understand the Process of Your Social Security Disability Claim.

-RG Injury Law Disability Attorneys Know Social Security Disability Claim Process So Clients Can Get Disability Benefits Under SSDI.
+Our Disability Attorneys Know the Social Security Disability Claim Process.
+Helping Clients Get Disability Benefits Under SSDI.

 How Can You Get SSI Benefits for Your Child with a Disability?
 Our Lancaster Disability Law Firm Can Help You File a Social Security Appeal.

 When your child has been denied SSI, our PA disability lawyers can help obtain benefits for your child who has a disability before age 18 or, sometimes, an adult with disabilities who became disabled before age 22 may be eligible for child’s Supplemental Security Income (SSI) benefits.
 Children under the age of 18 (or in some cases, under the age of 22) can also be considered for SSI.
 In order to be eligible for SSI, a child must be blind or have a disability.
 For the purposes of SSI, there is no minimum age requirement for eligibility; thus, a child can be determined to be disabled as early as birth.